 This exercise produced five core values, “excellence” among them.
 When the list of values was finalized, I asked the group to define the pursuit of excellence in practical terms: “When your company is genuinely pursuing excellence, how will that pursuit demonstrate itself, specifically?”

 The ensuing discussion ranged far and wide.
 Those around the table made numerous stabs at describing what excellence would look like in terms of organizational behavior and performance.
+The Bhasin Consulting creates environments where individuals can bring their authentic cultural selves to work in order to be more engaged, productive, and actualized.
+We do this by focusing on developing leadership and cultural competencies across executive teams and the professionals they manage.

 Eventually the CEO spoke up.
 He had listened quietly to the discussion, all the while mulling the question over in his mind.